DoTamThuc/Episodic-memory-network/README.md

 Where is the milk
 ```

-The task canbe train again using the command (recommend for python 2.7 users):
+The task can be train again using the command (recommend for python 2.7 users):

 ```
 ./run.sh --task=qa2 --mode=TRAIN --data_path=your/preferred/model/path/here/